 Weekly Investor Letter

-June 6 — Crypto assets fell 12.5% this week ($35 billion), bringing the total market cap back to $245 billion.
-The Crescent Crypto Market Index (CCMIX) lost 13.2% while BTC dropped 11.8% over the same period.
+Aug 22 — Crypto assets increased 1.2% this week, bringing the total market cap up to $260 billion.
+The Crescent Crypto Market Index (CCMIX) was up 2.1% while BTC gained 2.8 % over the same period.

-- BTC dominance rose from 55.2% of the total crypto market cap this time last week to 55.7% today.
+- BTC dominance increased slightly to 68.9% of the total crypto market cap compared to 68.2% last week.

 Why Does This Matter?